IRCAD/sight/libs/io/igtl/README.md

 - **DataConverter**:  handles the conversion between igtl data and fwData Every converter should register to this class, as the DataConverter pattern is a singleton and needs to be called by DataConverter::getInstance()
 - **ImageTypeConverter**: handles image type conversion between igtl data and sight native data
-- **MessageFactory**: creates and registrates igtl messages in the factory.
+- **MessageFactory**: creates and registers igtl messages in the factory.
 - **RawMessage**: OpenIGTLink message in which raw data can be stored